Module Manager needs ability to install modules needed by KARs

 The only part left to do is to notify the Library that the dependency has been satisfied.
 Aaron is going to add the code for that, then my code can call it.

-#11 Updated by Derik Barseghian about 8 years ago
+#11 Updated by Derik Barseghian over 8 years ago

 I did work on this for bug#5099 .
 Attempting to open a kar with unsatisfied mod deps now prompts the user to download and restart using the missing modules.
 Also there's a kar opening strictness setting in preferences that the user can change.